GavinKWade01/Singleplayer_Map/README.md

 # Valley of Kings

-Valley of Kings is a singleplayer Quake map.
+Valley of Kings is a single player Quake map.
 This map was inspired by the Valley of the Kings in Egypt.